VigneshVSV/VigneshVSV/README.md

 - Tangible documentation with a pedagogical technique of writing so that students, scientists & engineers in labs can learn this independently (apart from package docs)
 - Device or Thing Catalog of existing implementations of vendor specific hardware (like camera from X manufacturuer) so that you can just copy code or pip install (this will be hosted in the [project website](https://hololinked.dev/))
 - Support for Thing directories where you can store information about an existing Thing, like a phone book or map of "what is running where?"
-(There are already projects from web of things community and conceptual ideas out there which will be adapted)
+- Remote Start/Stop script automation tool (both PyQt and JavaScript based)
 - PyQt based admin panels for those who dont wish to use web previews like the [helper GUI](https://github.com/VigneshVSV/thing-control-panel)
-- Remote Start/Stop script automation tool (both PyQt and JavaScript based)
 - Smartphone app to control your things in a generic fashion, kind of like the [helper GUI](https://github.com/VigneshVSV/thing-control-panel)

 These are just a few (there are some more).
 I have decent experience in scientific large system automation to carry out these projects with much ease & clarity.